Paul Fenter: Research Overview

-Research
+Research Areas

 Understanding mineral interactions with water

 Fenter uses X-ray based approaches to understand the structure and reactivity of liquid-solid interfaces found in natural systems.
 The interactions between water, dissolved ions, and minerals are fundamental to many chemical processes, like ion exchange and environmental transport.
 Fenter has leveraged X-ray approaches to uncover new details about the structure of water at the interface, and the arrangement of ions at charged mineral-water interfaces known as the "electrical double layer".

-Advances in Lithium Ion Battery Systems
+Advances in lithium ion battery electrode interfaces

 As the director of CEES, Fenter led a multi-institutional research program (with partners at Northwestern University, University of Illinois and Purdue University) that studied the chemical reactions that limit the lifetime and safety of lithium ion batteries (LIBs).
 This included studies of the interface between electrodes and the electrolytes, and approaches to stabilize the electrode-electrolyte interface.
 CEES also explored novel "beyond lithium ion insertion" chemistries that can lead to substantial increases in the energy storage capacity of LIBs.